poggit/poggit/README.md

 #### Limitations
 1. Releases cannot be created from private repos.
 You must publicize your repo if you want to create plugin releases from it.
-2. For convenience of reviewing plugins, void force-pushing that modifies commit history of existing releases.
+2. For convenience of reviewing plugins, avoid force-pushing that modifies commit history of existing releases.

 ### Translation
 The `lang` attribute in `poggit.yml` will add the Poggit Translations Library to the plugin's phar, and a translation website for this project will be created at `/lang/{LOGIN_NAME}/{REPO_NAME}/{PROJECT_NAME}` on the Poggit website.
 Poggit users will be allowed to add translations for your project using this website.
 You can declare the English version for each translation at `en.xml` (or `.poggit/en.xml`), which will be used to explain the translations to translators.